ningpengtao-coder/gitlab-foss/doc/development/api_graphql_styleguide.md

 also added, this can be used by the client to identify the result of a single mutation when multiple are performed within a single request.

-#### Preventing additional requests
+#### What fields should I add?

+Useful ones!

-Above all, the result value of a mutation is meant to be useful to the client.
+Above all, the result value of a mutation is meant to be _useful_ to the client.
+By client we mean the `vue.js` app on our website first-and-foremost.
+We assume that the client has a notion of state, and will need to update its internal state after the mutation successfully completes.
+We should add fields to the response that reflect the new state.

 This means that if the client issues a mutation, and then immediately has to send a second query to fetch current data about the system, then we may have got things wrong.

+In many cases this is obvious - if the mutation changes a resource, return that resource.
+For example, if the mutation increments a `like` counter on an issue, then we should return the issue.
+Since this is GraphQL the user is free to ignore the return values, so feel free to add fields that make sense.
+They will only be returned if the client wants them.

+In some situations this is a bit trickier.
+Resource deletion is a good example of where the resource itself may not make sense to be returned, but the client will still have state it needs to update, so talk to the front-end developer to find out what they need.
+Where possible try to write mutations in terms of `modifying` resources or `adding` them (for example deleting a resource may create a new version, or a new server time-stamp, or something meaningful).

-This means that back-end and front-end must talk about what the client will need from a mutation.
-It is OK to add extra values to the result if it prevents additional requests.
+*Back-end and front-end must talk about what the client will need from a mutation.
+It is OK to add extra values to the result if it prevents additional requests.*

-For example if a `deleteResource` mutation removes an item, and then the client needs to query to find out what the current list of resources is, we can add the current list of resources to the response value of the mutation.
-It will only be returned if the client requests it of course, but it enables them perform the deletion and fetch in a single request!

-### Building Mutations
+### Writing Mutations

 Mutations live in `app/graphql/mutations` ideally grouped per resources they are mutating, similar to our services.
 They should